 AC 2020-2021: The target was not met.
 This is the initial set of data gathered for Measure 2.2.
 As expected, incoming students did not fare well on the SoBUSKE.
-Only the Quantitative Business Analysis section met the target, and that result is an unexpected anomaly that will be investigated further.
-Overall, this was the initial data gathering assessment cycle for this measure, and there is no data for comparison.

-It is unclear if continuing Measure 2.2 is a worthwhile endeavor.
-Incoming students know little about business, as expected.
+Only the Quantitative Business Analysis section met the target, and that result is an know little about business, as expected.
 The usefulness of this measure will be discussed at future SLO #2 committee meetings.
 No action will be taken regarding UNIV 1000 classes teaching business material as this measure is for incoming freshman baseline scores (no university level business courses taken yet) only.